Creative Practice: Observation, Imagination and Representation

 What about after uni?

-This course responds to the needs of industry in developing creative talent, subject expertise and transferable skills appropriate to a wide range of careers.
+This Drama and Creative Writing course responds to the needs of industry in developing creative talent, subject expertise and transferable skills appropriate to a wide range of careers.
 We have close associations with arts organisations, industry and professional bodies such as:

 - BBC TV and Radio